Alainel27/Software_Engineer_CA/Product Vison.md

 	Slack

 1) FOR (target customer) = Students and Faculty of SETU

 2) WHO (statement of the need or opportunity) - No such application for the College

 3) The (PRODUCT NAME) -

-4) Is a (product category) -

-5) THAT (key benefit, compelling reason to buy) -

-6) UNLIKE (primary competitive alternative) - Apps

-7) OUR PRODUCT (statement of primary differentiation) -

-Our Application

-1) Name Ideas
+   *Name Ideas
    	* SetuScholar
 	* Setu(Campus)Companion
 	* SetuCompass
 	* SetuPortal
 	* SetuConnect

+5) Is a (product category) -

+6) THAT (key benefit, compelling reason to buy) -

+7) UNLIKE (primary competitive alternative) - Apps

+8) OUR PRODUCT (statement of primary differentiation) -

+Our Application

-3) Main page Guest, Student, and Faculty sign-in
+1) Main page Guest, Student, and Faculty sign-in

 	* Guest to view newsletters and courses - possible future students

-4) Timetable
+2) Timetable

 	* Students and Lectures have their accounts and can access their own timetables

-5) Courses
+3) Courses

 	* Catalog of available courses (Guest and Student)

 	* Assignment submissions (Students and Lectures)

-6) Student Services
+4) Student Services

 	* Student Union